k0keoyo/kDriver-Fuzzer/README.en.md

 Using kDriver Fuzzer, I harvested over 100 CVEs in the drivers written by a variety of software developers, in 2017.

-There are many kernel driver fuzzers out there, but kDriver Fuzzer is free open source software, and it has a lot of comments in its code, which is a good tool for learners.
+There are many kernel driver fuzzers out there, but kDriver Fuzzer is free open source software, and has a lot of comments in its code, which makes it a good tool for learners.
 The coding style of this project imitates that of `ioctlbf`.

 In addition, Happy Lunar New Year to everyone!